Skiing without borders in La Rosière

 After ski activities

 And three chair lifts are open to non-skiers allowing them to go to the 2 330 m high Roc Noir and enjoy a panoramic view over the summits.
 Snowshoeing is also possible, for example along the first part of the road leading to the Petit Saint-Bernard pass that is covered with snow in winter.
 As to those interested by the architectural heritage, they can go down to the villages of Séez, Chatelard and Montvalezan that possess nice churches and ancient houses with sundial.
-Lastly, the cozy spas at the Cimes Blanches and the Chalet Matsuzaka are a very appealing and tempting option to end the day.
+Lastly, the cozy spa La Rosière is a very appealing and tempting option to end the day as well as spas located in hotels and residences such as the Hyatt Centric and the Cimes Blanches.
 But, if you still have some energy left you can have fun till late even if La Rosière is not a nightlife Mecca.
-The Petit Danois pub hosts an apero concert from 5pm to 7pm, there are several good restaurants and after you can hang around a couple of bars, a bowling and a disco.
+There are several good restaurants, especially the Genepi, you can have dinner on the slopes at the Antigel, getting there on board of a ski groomer, and after you can hang around a couple of bars, a bowling and a disco.